rasitayaz/flutter-pie-menu/README.md

 ),
 ```

 Note that you can only use `PieMenu` in the sub-hierarchy of a `PieCanvas` widget.
-Menu will not be functional if it does not have a canvas ancestor.

-Wrap the parent widget of your page (or any other widget you want to draw the canvas on) with `PieCanvas` widget.
+Wrap the parent widget of your page (or any other widget you want to draw pie buttons on) with `PieCanvas` widget.

 For example, if you want the menu to be displayed at the forefront, you can wrap your `Scaffold` with a `PieCanvas` like following: